Table Of Contents

 How do you measure productivity in software engineering?

 Each organization measures productivity differently.
-But the most common method is to calculate the amount of output for a specific timeframe, such as user stories or line of code.
+But the most common method is to calculate the output for a specific timeframe, such as user stories or lines of code.

-What is the most useful metric to measure for an engineering team?
+What is the most useful software engineering metric to measure?

 Engineering cycle time is one of the most critical metrics to track since it gives you an idea of how efficient your processes are.